 There is nothing more American than guns, so why should any firearms or their accessories be made anywhere else?
 By buying USA-made rifle scopes, you are ensuring that you get a high-quality and well-made product that also supports your local manufacturers and jobs.

-Let’s find out what it takes to find rifle scopes made in the USA.
+Let’s find out what it takes to find American made rifle scopes.

 What Does “Made in the USA” Mean?